ryannono/BasicStoreApp/server/src/services/readme.md

 This directory contains any third-party services your application might need to interact with.

+This directory contains any third-party services your application might need to interact with.

+`stripeService.ts` contains functions and methods related to Stripe integration and operation

 `stripeService.ts` contains functions and methods related to Stripe integration and operations.